crdoconnor/strictyaml/docs/why-not/toml.md

 StrictYAML's cut down version of the YAML specification - with implicit typing, node anchors/references and flow style cut out, ends up being *simpler* than TOML.

-While TOML works well enough for simple data - much like the INI files which inspired it - things start to get a little hairier when you have nested tables/arrays.
+While TOML works well enough for simple data - perhaps as a drop in replacement for the INI files which inspired it - things start to get a little hairier when you have more complex nested tables/arrays.

+## 1. Nesting

 For example: